 Train 50 more interviewers in all parts of the country

-Raise $50,000 to digitize 520 interviews currently in analog cassette tapes, making them available for listening on the JFK Library website
+Raise $30,000 to digitize 520 interviews currently in analog cassette tapes, making them available for listening online

 The RPCV Oral History Project began in 1999 and RPCVs have been interviewed since then.
 The Project was founded by Robert Klein, Ghana I, following the 35th anniversary of Peace Corps.
 Together with volunteers whom he trained to interview other RPCVs, Bob interviewed and oversaw the recordings of over 450 RPCVs’ experiences between 1999 and April 2012 when he died.
 His friend Phyllis Noble picked up the coordinator’s role in 2012 and continued Bob’s work, adding another 180 interviews to the collection until her death in May 2017.

 The Project is now assembling a team of dedicated RPCVs to produce more recordings, expand the number of interviewers, design a website and social media presence and take the Project to a new phase, all the time adhering to the quality of interviews and technology standards needed to preserve the recorded Peace Corps experiences in perpetuity.